Biodefense

 Additional Information

 High-throughput platform.
 The PREDICT96 system is composed of a microfluidic culture plate with 96 individual bi-layer microchannel-based tissue culture units.
-Each unit is comprised an apical and basal channel separated by a Transwell®-like membrane, in a standard 96-well plate format (Figure 1 B).
+Each unit is comprised of an apical and basal channel separated by a Transwell®-like membrane, in a standard 96-well plate format (Figure 1 B).
 The platform conforms to the SBS standard microplate footprint, enabling compatibility with high-throughput screening imaging modalities and other industry-standard equipment.

 an image of a PREDICT96 system which is composed of a microfluidic culture plate with 96 individual bi-layer microchannel-based tissue culture units.